MrMisterMisterMister/MFM-docs/src/content/docs/guides/configuration.md

 ---
 title: Configuration Guide
-description: Configure EEPROM settings, LoRaWAN credentials, and device parameters for MultiFlexMeter V3.
+description: Configure EEPROM settings, LoRaWAN credentials, and device parameters for Multiflexmeter V3.
 ---

-This guide covers all configuration aspects of the MultiFlexMeter V3, including EEPROM programming, LoRaWAN setup, and runtime configuration.
+This guide covers all configuration aspects of the Multiflexmeter V3, including EEPROM programming, LoRaWAN setup, and runtime configuration.

 ## EEPROM Configuration

-The MultiFlexMeter stores persistent configuration in the ATmega1284P's EEPROM memory.
+The Multiflexmeter stores persistent configuration in the ATmega1284P's EEPROM memory.
 This configuration **must** be programmed before the device can operate.

 ### EEPROM Structure